HackYourFuture/JavaScript3/Week1/README.md

 - [How to write clean code?
 Lessons learnt from “The Clean Code” — Robert C. Martin](https://medium.com/mindorks/how-to-write-clean-code-lessons-learnt-from-the-clean-code-robert-c-martin-9ffc7aef870c).

-  > Note that this article includes some code examples writte in Java, but the same principles can equally be applied to JavaScript.
+  > Note that this article includes some code examples written in Java, but the same principles can equally be applied to JavaScript.

 - [Clean Code concepts adapted for JavaScript](https://github.com/ryanmcdermott/clean-code-javascript)